Paracord survival bracelets are a great tool inside your survival kit. Learn 17 different paracord bracelet patterns you can make here!

 Solid black #parachord #blazebarquickdeploy style done by my partner in crime @jessiebeexoxo #igmilitia #igmilitiafamily #1776united #bracelets #firearmphotography #dtom #pewpewpew #guns #gunsdaily #gunpics #manshit #merica #defendordie #followme #2aallday #3percent #cometakeem #onmygrind #tacticalgear #survival

-This weave is specially designed for fast deployment in the event of an emergency.
+Aside from looking rugged and manly, this weave is specially designed for fast deployment in the event of an emergency.

 Step 4: Starting with the left piece, thread it over the left core section.
 Take it under the right core section, then over the right free strand.
 Now, take the right free strand.
 Keeping it under the left free strand – pull it over the right core section.
 Underneath the left core section and up through the loop created by your left strand.
 Pull to tighten.